From repo root

 Tips

-${ENV_VAR_NAME}). - See Environment Variables Index for a complete list of configurable variables.
+nodetool serveto start the local backend server before running API commands. - See Environment Variables for a complete list of configurable variables.